adarshkumarsingh83/micro_services/APPLICATION/springboot-resilience4j-example/APPLICATIONS/springboot-resilience4j-bulkhead/client-application/README.md

   ]
 }
 ```
+* start server and  client application
-* abnormal execution with circuit breaker
+* abnormal execution
+* if number of concurrent call exceed 5 then fallback will trigger
 ```
  {
   "msg": "response from local server",